 And, seizing on Woodson’s efforts, he added: “Even more than this, we can seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”

-In the intervening 40 years, we’ve seen remarkable progress in racial justice — and also heartbreaking setbacks.
-These days there are some people in the black community— like actress Stacey Dash — who, as in Woodson’s own day, feel Black History Month is unnecessary.
+In the intervening decades, we’ve seen remarkable progress in racial justice — and also heartbreaking setbacks.
+These days there are some people in the black community who, as in Woodson’s own day, feel Black History Month is unnecessary.

 And their essential point is valid: Black history is American history, and we shouldn’t relegate its teaching to one month a year.
 But that isn’t the point of Black History Month.